terra-money/docs/docs/dev/spec-market.md

 This function detects the swap type from the offer and ask denominations and returns:

 1. The amount of asked coins that should be returned for a given `offerCoin`.
-This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported from by the Oracle.
+This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported by the Oracle.

 2. The spread % that should be taken as a swap fee given the swap type.
-Terra<>Terra swaps simply have the Tobin Tax spread fee.
-Terra<>Luna spreads are the greater of `MinSpread` and spread from Constant Product pricing.
+Terra<>Terra swaps only have the Tobin Tax spread fee.
+Terra<>Luna swaps use the `MinSpread` or the Constant Product pricing spread, whichever is greater.

 If the `offerCoin`'s denomination is the same as `askDenom`, this will raise `ErrRecursiveSwap`.

-::: warning NOTE
+::: warning Note:
 `k.ComputeSwap()` uses `k.ComputeInternalSwap()` internally, which just contains the logic for calculating proper ask coins to exchange, without the Constant Product spread.
 :::